ProyectFF/KLib/Documentation.md

     Flag = "toggle"
 })

-print(OrionLib.Flags["toggle"].Value) -- prints the value of the toggle.
+print(KiriusLib.Flags["toggle"].Value) -- prints the value of the toggle.
 ```
 Flags only work with the toggle, slider, dropdown, bind, and colorpicker.